 The acquisition of title to mineral projects is a detailed and time-consuming process.
 Although the Company has taken precautions to ensure that legal title to its property interests is properly recorded in its name where possible, there can be no assurance that such title will ultimately be secured.
 Furthermore, there is no assurance that the interests of the Company in any of its properties may not be challenged or impugned.
 Title insurance is generally not available for mineral properties and the Company has a limited ability to ensure that it has obtained secure ownership claims to individual mineral claims.
-While the Company's intention is to take all reasonable steps to maintain title to its mineral properties, there can be no assurance that the title to any such properties will not be affected by an unknown title defect.
-Should the Company be unsuccessful in extending or renewing mineral rights on or prior to expiration of their term or that the title to any such properties will not be affected by an unknown title defect.
+While the Company's intention is to take all reasonable steps to maintain title to its mineral properties, there can be no assurance that the Company will be successful in extending or renewing mineral rights on or prior to expiration of their term or that the title to any such properties will not be affected by an unknown title defect.
 Should the Company be unsuccessful in extending or renewing mineral rights on or prior to expiration of their term, or if the title to any such properties is affected by an unknown title defect, the Company may not have the ability to explore on any such properties, and their value may be impaired.